austintgriffith/Galleass-Fishing/README.md

 3) Enter the block of your first TX with Galleas.

 4) Enable RPC on your local node.
-ETH, NET, WEB3, and Personal.
+Eth, net, web3, and personal are the needed APIs.